agiledev-students-fall2022/project-proposal-decider/README.md

 ### What and why?

 What's for dinner tonight?
 Should I say yes to him?
 What should I review for the next class?
+Who will do the housework? <br>
-We believe many of us have a hard time to make some decisions nowadays.
+We believe many of us have a hard time making some decisions nowadays.
 There is no best option, and there is no worst option!
-Then let us decide it randomly for the users!
-To cope with choice difficulties, our website can help users to make a decisions quickly in order to save their time.
-In public places (such as classes or parties), it can also help us to choose people randomly.
+Then let's "decider" to choose randomly for you!<br> To cope with the difficulties to make choices, "decider" can help users to make decisions quickly to save time.
+Users can add their choices or tasks to a list, and the software will separate these choices equally into a "lucky wheel."<br>
+In public places (such as classes or parties), it can also help us to select the "lucky ones."

 ### For whom?

-Decider is mainly for the users who have a hard time making choices, or the users who have many equally important choices that are hard to choose.
+Decider is mainly for the users who have a hard time making choices, or the users who have many equally important tasks that are hard to choose what will be done first.<br>
+During class, it can help the teachers to select students randomly to answer the questions. <br>
+During parties, it can help us to pick people randomly or play truth or dare games.<br>
 ### How?
-Basically, users can:
+Users can:
-1. Create decisions(users can add decision's weight).
+1. Create a decisions list(users can add the decision's weight).
-2. During party games, lucky players can be chosen from a turntable.
+2. During party games, lucky players can be chosen from a "lucky wheel".
 3. Generating random numbers in a specific interval.
-4. Users can choose and design from a variety of themes .
+4. Users can choose and design from a variety of themes.
 5. Share the decisions with friends via link or text.
 6. Quickly import options from the clipboard.

  **
-Extented functions includes:
+Extended functions may include:
 1. Coin toss: use heads and tails to help you make decisions.
-2. Multiuser interactions: Share urls to others, and multiple usrs can add multiple decision items at the same time.
+2. Multiuser interactions: Share URLs to others, and multiple users can add multiple decision items.

 ### Scope

-This proposal basically requires implementations of random option decider, account data storage, multi-user real-time interaction.
-What's more, more mini-features could be added such as small games for party time, bill pay draw-lots, etc.
+This proposal requires the implementation of a random option decider, computer graphics, and account data storage.
+More mini-features could be added such as small games for party time.

 ## Submission